 About

-The Foundation for Physician Advancement (FPA) is a nonprofit organization built by Marney Reid and a board of surgeons to provide education and experience on the business of medicine.
+The Foundation for Physician Advancement (FPA) is a nonprofit organization built by Marney Reid, a collective of world class surgeons, and is led by Kate Lee Smith to provide education and experience on the leadership development and practice management aspects of medicine.
 Value-based care has created an environment where the need for continuous education on practice management, payer dynamics, and how to manage the entire continuum of care is key to thriving in healthcare.
-By offering insight from diverse faculty, the FPA provides practical education to help develop an efficient and successful practice.
+By offering insight from diverse faculty, the FPA provides practical education to help build and continuously develop an efficient and successful practice.

 Our Board